...

 Even if the recipient is an active duty member of the military, divorce papers still require personal service.
 However, the recipient can opt to sign a waiver of service form, acknowledging their right to personal service but choosing to waive it.

-A person may be willing to sign such a form if they believe that they will enter into a settlement with their spouse and as a result they do not need to assert any cause of action or defenses against the divorce suit filed with their spouse.
+A person may be willing to sign such a form if they believe they will enter into a settlement with their spouse.
+As a result, they may feel that they do not need to assert any cause of action or defenses against the divorce suit filed by their spouse.

 Service Members Civil Relief Act